 Casevac vs. Medevac: What Are the Differences?

-Sean Bryan / June 20, 2023 /
+Sean Bryan / June 25, 2024 /

 What Is a Casevac?

-Casevac is short for casualty evacuation.
-This method of transport conveys injured civilians or military members from fighting zones and battlegrounds to a medical facility.
+Casevac is short for “casualty evacuation.”
+This transportation method conveys injured civilians or military members from fighting zones and battlegrounds to a medical facility.
 These evacuations are driven by urgency, so they are conducted by the closest team regardless of their medical background.
-General-use vehicles or aircraft may also transport patients if they are readily available to move the injured individuals quickly, but they have limited medical equipment to care for patients en route.

 What Is a Medevac?

-Vehicles and aircraft used for medevac situations are purpose-built, meaning they have the equipment and space to properly attend to a patient throughout transport.
 Fixed-wing aircraft are usually best for medevac situations since they can cover long distances quickly to help patients in urgent situations get to far-away medical centers.
 They also allow more room for medical equipment and personnel to care for patients during the flight.

 A medevac differs from medical repatriation in that patients require immediate attention on a medevac flight.
 Repatriation is usually for individuals who have already received urgent care and are no longer in critical condition.

-Similarities Between a Medevac vs. Casevac
+Similarities Between a Medevac and Casevac

 Casevac and medevac transport are for patients with injuries or sicknesses that pose a threat to their life or limbs, such as: